cometbft/cometbft/docs/rfc/rfc-103-incoming-txs-when-catching-up.md

 clients via RPC endpoints or from other nodes via P2P channels in its mempool reactor.
 The node then validates these transactions using `CheckTx` calls to the application.
-This process occurs even when the node is catching up to reach the latest block heights through state sync or block sync, and the application's state may not be up to date yet.
+This process occurs even when the node is catching up to reach the latest block heights through state sync or block sync, and the application may not be up to date yet with the latest height of the blockchain.
 If a transaction's validity depends on the application state, it will likely be rejected by the application when received at this stage.

 This document aims to answer the following questions:
 - How should a node handle incoming transactions while catching up?
 Should it